zhgzhg/sshfsmount/README.md

 *	fusemount
 *	nohup + (thunar or nautilus or dolphin) (optional)

-To install sshfs for Fedora (Red Hat platforms) use:
+To install sshfs for Fedora (Red Hat platforms) and Cent OS use:

 	su -